resolute/memcache/README.md

 ## Backoff

 The internal backoff is simply a function of `attempt * minDelay` until it exceeds `maxDelay`.
-The following example shows how to configure exponential
+The following example shows how to implement exponential backoff if preferred:
-backoff:

 ```js
   const { get, set, … } = memcache({